marcelduplessis/duplessis-storms-warming/README.md

 	- Calculate total storm and interstorm days in a each sesaon
 	- Calculate the mean wind speed and fluxes for storm and interstorm periods
 	- Save the netcdf file as `era5_storm_interstorm_periods_1981_2023_DJF.nc`

+### Cloud Top Pressure

+The MODIS Level-2 Cloud product was obtained from `http://dx.doi.org/10.5067/MODIS/MYD06_L2.061`.
+The raw `.hdf` files were processed into a daily composite using `process-modis-CTP.ipynb`.
+The final data containing the MODIS cloud top pressure for 4 January is saved as `modis_ctt_ctp.nc`.